A matching principle for power transfer in Stochastic Thermodynamics: The Brownian Gyrator

-with $K(t)$ a symmetric $2\times 2$ matrix.
-Throughout, $k_B$ denotes the Boltzmann constant, $\gamma$ the friction coefficient, $\{B_t\}_{t\geq 0}$ denotes a $2$-dimensional standard Brownian motion (with mean zero and covariance the identity) and $T={\rm diag}(T_1,\;T_2)$ a diagonal matrix with entries the temperature of thermal excitation along each of the two degrees of freedom.
+with the force term consisting of a non-conservative component {$f(X_t)$} and the gradient of a potential { }with {$K_c$} a positive definite $2\times 2$ matrix and $'$ denoting transpose.
+Throughout, $k_B$ is the Boltzmann constant, $\gamma$ the friction coefficient, $\{B_t\}_{t\geq 0}$ denotes a $2$-dimensional standard Brownian motion (with mean zero and covariance the identity) and $T={\rm diag}(T_1,\;T_2)$ a diagonal matrix with entries the temperature of thermal excitation along each of the two degrees of freedom.

-The probability density function of the state $X_t$ in \eqref{eq:2dlangevin}, denoted by\footnote{We use the notation $x$ for a vector in $\mathbb R^2$, and $X_t$ for the vector-valued stochastic process of position.} $\rho(t,x)$, with $x\in\mathbb R^2$, constitutes the {\em state of the thermodynamic system} and represents the ensemble of particles; it satisfies the Fokker-Planck equation
+The probability density function of the state $X_t$ in \eqref{eq:2dlangevin}, denoted by\footnote{We use the notation $x$ for a vector in $\mathbb R^2$, and $X_t$ for the vector-valued stochastic process of position.} $\rho(t,x)$, with $x\in\mathbb R^2$, constitutes the {\em state of the thermodynamic system} and represents the ensemble of particles; it satisfies the Fokker-Planck equation \cite{Handel07stochasticcalculus}